cryptofugu/bcschain-web-wallet/README.md

-# qtum-web-wallet
+# bcs-web-wallet
-A web wallet for QTUM.
+A web wallet for BCS.